jwbuurlage/Arya/README.md

     $ cmake .
     $ make

+## Running on Linux

+Put the required resources in `bin/`, these are currently in a private dropbox folder.
+Make a file config.txt in `bin/` and insert a line such as

+    set sessionhash 10101 int

+Where the number should be between 10101-10104

-Then open `./bin/AryaGame` to run the game.
+Then open `./bin/AryaGame` to run the game, and start a local game.